Top US moving companies, independently reviewed

 Marketplace that connects you with local moving labor by the hour, billed transparently with reviews.
 Pairs well with a U-Haul rental or a PODS container for budget DIY moves.

-Why we picked it: Labor-only help with rented trucks or containers.
+Noted for: Labor-only help with rented trucks or containers.

 Questions to ask any mover before booking